Bounds for Kloosterman sums on GL(n): Introduction

 with identity matrices $I_{d_j}$ of dimension $d_j$ lead to well-defined objects (see \cite[p.\ 175]{Fr}), which reduces the number of relevant Weyl elements to $2^n$.
 We consider two of them, namely the long Weyl element

 and with a particular application in mind (to be described in Subsection \ref{appl})

-The chosen representatives of the Weyl elements $w_l$ and $w_{\ast}$ here satisfy that the determinant of the $k\times k$-minor formed by the bottom $k$ rows and appropriate columns has positive determinant.
+The chosen representatives of the Weyl elements $w_l$ and $w_{\ast}$ here satisfy that the determinant of the $(k\times k)$-minors formed by the bottom $k$ rows and appropriate columns have positive determinant.
 The actual choice of the representatives is unimportant to the theory, but this particular choice makes the computations in later sections more convenient.